cmirza/scribbler/README.md

 - Added reading of post metadata from frontmatter block in Markdown file
 - Created an index page to list all posts
+- Added post slug generation for URL friendly posts identifiers
+- Added cache invalidation when a post is added or updated